dave/blast/README.md

 Rate?
 ```

-If the worker returns a integer named `status` in it's response, this is summarized in the
+If the worker returns a field named `status` in it's response, this is summarized in the
 `Responses` section.

 Note that if multiple payload variants are configured, each item results in several requests, so